apache/cordova-docs/www/docs/en/3.3.0/cordova/camera/camera.getPicture.md

 ## Android Quirks

-*Android 4.4 only*: Android 4.4 introduced a new [<a href="../storage/storage.html">Storage</a> Access Framework](https://developer.android.com/guide/topics/providers/document-provider.html) that makes it easier for users to browse and open documents across all of their preferred document storage providers.
+*Android 4.4 only*: Android 4.4 introduced a new [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider.html) that makes it easier for users to browse and open documents across all of their preferred document storage providers.
-Cordova has not yet been fully integrated with this new <a href="../storage/storage.html">Storage</a> Access Framework.
-Because of this, the `getPicture()` method will not correctly return pictures when the user selects from the "Recent", "Drive", "Images", or "External
-<a href="../storage/storage.html">Storage</a>" folders when the `destinationType` is `FILE_URI`.
-However, the user will be able to correctly select any pictures
-if they go through the "Gallery" app first.
+Cordova has not yet been fully integrated with this new Storage Access Framework.
+Because of this, the `getPicture()` method will not correctly return pictures when the user selects from the "Recent", "Drive", "Images", or "External Storage" folders when the `destinationType` is `FILE_URI`.
+However, the user will be able to correctly select any pictures if they go through the "Gallery" app first.
 Potential workarounds for this issue are documented on [this StackOverflow question](http://stackoverflow.com/questions/19834842/android-gallery-on-kitkat-returns-different-uri-for-intent-action-get-content/20177611).
 Please see [CB-5398](https://issues.apache.org/jira/browse/CB-5398) to track this issue.

 Android uses intents to launch the camera activity on the device to capture